Restaurant Management 101: An Essential Guide

 Teamwork and Communication

 Despite being in a management position, a good restaurant manager will realize that they’re as much a part of the team as everyone else, and will focus on doing everything in their power to help that team function at the highest level.
 They should be the type of person who can lead by example, support others, mediate conflicts, and foster a sense of camaraderie and belonging.
-They must also be great communicators.
-Restaurants are fast-paced environments where communication in the moment is sometimes difficult, so they should both be able to communicate policy and expectations clearly ahead of time, and to communicate effectively on the fly.
+They should also be great communicators.
+Restaurants are fast-paced environments where communication in the moment is sometimes difficult, so they should both be able to communicate policy and expectations clearly ahead of time, and to communicate effectively across the whole kitchen brigade on the fly.

 Vision and Perspective

-Because restaurants are such busy environments, it can be easy to get caught up in the day-to-day operations; on any given day there will be orders to make and receive, inventory to manage, staff to train, payroll to run, budgets to adjust, customers to please… A good restaurant manager will be able to look beyond the daily grind and see the big picture, keeping track of the business’ broader resturant managment goals and whether they’re on course to meet them.
+Because restaurants are such busy environments, it can be easy to get caught up in the day-to-day operations; on any given day there will be orders to make and receive, inventory to manage, staff to train, payroll to run, budgets to adjust, customers to please.
+A good restaurant manager can look beyond the daily grind and see the big picture, keeping track of the business’ broader restaurant management goals and whether they’re on course to meet them.
 They should also have the vision to come up with exciting promotions, new menu ideas, and other creative strategies that can help the business grow and thrive.

 Because there are so many responsibilities involved in this position, it’s common for restaurants to require substantial prior experience for prospective restaurant managers.
 That said, not all paths to management look the same.
 If you’re looking to land a position as a restaurant manager, you may want to try one of these strategies.